Zettlr/zettlr-docs/docs/en/reference/markdown-basics.md

 2. Use an absolute path to a file on your own computer, such as `C:\Users\user-name\Pictures\my-image.jpg`.
 3. Use a relative path to a file on your own computer, such as `../img/my-image.png`.

+!!! tip

-> **Tip**: You can provide a default image path in the "Editor" tab in the preferences, which Zettlr will always use when you paste an image into the editor.
+    You can provide a default image path in the "Editor" tab in the preferences, which Zettlr will always use when you paste an image into the editor.

 The relative path is always relative to the document in which you place it.
 The directory `..` tells Zettlr to look for the image in the parent directory (i.e., to traverse up one directory).
 If you store your documents in a cloud and access them on different devices, you would naturally use relative image paths, because the absolute paths will definitely differ (especially if you work with two different operating systems).

+!!! tip

-> **Tip**: Try to insert images and links always using their shortcuts, `Cmd/Ctrl+K` for links and `Cmd/Ctrl+Shift+I` for images.
+    Try to insert images and links always using their shortcuts, `Cmd/Ctrl+K` for links and `Cmd/Ctrl+Shift+I` for images.
 If you have a valid path in your clipboard, it will even automatically insert it for you, making your life easy.
 The best way to insert a link, for instance, would therefore be to first copy the link to your clipboard, then select the text you want to link and third press `Cmd/Ctrl+K`.
 Then the selected text will become the displayed link text and the link from your clipboard will be used as the link target.

 ### Footnotes